 I said this about the first book, and I’ll say it again with A Chorus of Fire: For pure escapism, it doesn’t get any more perfect than this.
 We’re not talking about anything flashy or a series that will revolutionize the genre, but much like the idea of comfort foods, some books simply serve as great comfort reads.
 This very much describes The Sorcerer’s Song, which I’ve settled into like a warm, cozy blanket.
 The last time I felt like this was probably with Michael J. Sullivan’s Riyria Revelations, so if you like that style of traditional fantasy, I highly recommend also checking out The Bard’s Blade and A Chorus of Fire.
 I really hope these trends will continue into the final installment, and I’m looking forward to see how the trilogy will conclude.

 Audiobook Comments: There’s a certain charm to Gildart Jackson’s confident, engaging narration.
 It appears he wasn’t the narrator for the first book, but nevertheless, he seems to have gotten a pretty good grasp for the characters which is impressive.
 I liked his voices for both Lem and Mariyah’s chapters, and overall it was a great performance.

 More on The BiblioSanctum:

-Bookshelf Roundup is a feature I do every other weekend which fills the role of several blog memes, like Stacking the Shelves where I talk about the new books I’ve added to my library or received for review, as well as It’s Monday!
-What Are You Reading? where I round up what I’ve read since the last update and what I’m planning to read soon.
+Bookshelf Roundup is a feature I do every weekend which fills the role of several blog memes, like Stacking the Shelves where I talk about the new books I’ve added to my library or received for review, as well as It’s Monday!
+What Are You Reading? where I summarize what I’ve finished reading in the last week and what I’m planning to read soon.
 Mostly it also serves as a recap post, so sometimes I’ll throw in stuff like reading challenge progress reports, book lists, and other random bookish thoughts or announcements.